msmbaldwin/security-horizontal-copilot/README.md

 4. Send your modified prompt to GitHub Copilot

 **Copilot will automatically:**
+- Explore workspace folders for local documentation and security content
+- Analyze existing service documentation and configurations in the workspace
-- Search Microsoft Learn for service-specific security guidance
+- Search Microsoft Learn for additional service-specific security guidance
 - Follow the template structure from `template.txt`
 - Apply writing standards from `guide.txt`
 - Generate a properly formatted article saved to `output/secure-<ServiceSlug>.md` (e.g., `secure-app-service.md`)